-2.138.1 Syntax

-startup=symbol

-By default, symbol is set tomain.
+By default, symbol is set to main.

-no_startup does not take a symbol argument.
+--no_startup does not take a symbol argument.

-2.138.2 Default

-The default isstartup=main.
+The default is --startup=main.

-2.138.3 Usage

 The linker includes the C library startup code if there is a reference to a symbol that is defined by the C library startup code.
 This symbol reference is called the startup symbol.
 It is automatically created by the linker when it sees a definition of main().
-Thestartup option enables you to change this symbol reference.
+The --startup option enables you to change this symbol reference.

-• If the linker finds a definition of main() and does not find a reference to (or definition of) symbol , then it generates an error.

-• If the linker finds a definition of main() and a reference to (or definition of) symbol , and no entry point is specified, then the linker generates a warning.
+- If the linker finds a definition of main() and does not find a reference to (or definition of) symbol, then it generates an error. - If the linker finds a definition of main() and a reference to (or definition of) symbol, and no entry point is specified, then the linker generates a warning.

-2.138.4 See also

-Reference

---entry=location on page 2-58.
+• --entry=location on page 2-58.

-2.139 --strict
+2.138 --strict